mourad-ghafiri/uv-vscode-extension/README.md

-# UV - Python Package Manager Extension for VS Code
+# UV - Python Package Manager Extension

-An Elegant, and robust VS Code extension for [uv](https://github.com/astral-sh/uv) — the extremely fast Python package manager.
+An Elegant, and robust universal extension for [uv](https://github.com/astral-sh/uv) — the extremely fast Python package manager.
+Compatible with VS Code, Cursor, Windsurf, and other VS Code-compatible editors.

 ---